doncicuto/kutu/README.md

 # Kutu - Kubernetes Useful Tools Updater

+Kutu is now beta.
 When using K8s in Muultipla we have several tools that we use to deploy and build our applications.
 Most of these tools are binaries that change frequently so we want to check if these binaries have a new version, download the new version and install it easily.

 Kutu will check if a new release is available and update it for the following K8s binaries: